 INTRODUCTION: In France, floods this week disrupted several areas of the country, leaving two people dead and two missing - believed droned.

-INTRODUCTION: In France, floods this week disrupted several areas of the country, leaving two people dead and two missing - believed droned.
+Background: INTRODUCTION: In France, floods this week disrupted several areas of the country, leaving two people dead and two missing - believed droned.
 The floods followed heavy rain and caused rivers to burst their banks.
 Rising waters covered rich farmland in Brittany and eastern regions at the beginning of the week.

 SYNOPSIS: The swollen River Loing near Nemours, about 50 miles (80 kilometres) south east of Paris, is typical.
 This is how it looked on Wednesday (23 February) the day after reports of the flood waters beginning to subside in some parts of the country.